KSP-RO/RealismOverhaul/CONTRIBUTING.md

 This Code of Conduct is distributed under a Creative Commons Attribution-ShareAlike license.

-The CKAN Code of Conducted is based upon the [Citizen Code of Conduct](http://citizencodeofconduct.org/), Revision 2.0.
+The Realism Overhaul Code of Conducted is based upon the [Citizen Code of Conduct](http://citizencodeofconduct.org/), Revision 2.0.